-You’ve probably heard about branding, but never thought about your corporation as a brand, right?
-Or maybe you already know how important it is to have a coherent image among clients and employees.
-That’s basically what we are talking about here.
-Exactly, you’ve guessed it.
-For the next few minutes you will find all you want to know about corporate branding: what it is and how to succeed at it.
+You’ve probably heard about branding, but perhaps never thought about your corporation as a brand.
+Or maybe you already know how important it is to have a coherent image among clients and employees – essentially a brand.
+Let’s go deeper into corporate branding: what it is and how to succeed at it.

 What is corporate branding?

-Corporate branding is the way a corporation presents itself in public, and how it presents to its own employees.
-As you already know, employees, customers, partners, and all other stakeholders play a key role in shaping the image of a brand.
-Equally a brand is a reflection of all the individuals related to it.
+Corporate branding is the way a corporation presents itself in public and how it presents itself to its own employees.
+Therefore, it’s not only about logos and advertising.
+Employees, customers, partners and all other stakeholders play a key role in shaping the image of a brand.
+Equally, a brand is a reflection of all the individuals related to it.
 That’s why consistency matters so much.

 However, being consistent depends on defining a very clear philosophy and sticking to it.
-This will represent the values, mission, vision and identity able to resonate with people -from employees to customers-.
+This will represent the values, mission, vision and identity that resonates with employees and customers.

 In other words:

 Corporate branding is a strong tool for re-aligning a corporate strategy and ensures that the corporation – big or small – is leveraging adequately the un-tapped internal and external resources.brandingstrategyinsider.com